 You may have to work around the schedule for traditions with your ex that your children will want to still participate in, just as your ex may have to work with your schedule.
 You’ll also have to take things like the school schedule and special events like church plays into account when you’re planning the holidays.

 Ultimately, the parenting plan is what governs the holidays.
-If you and your ex can’t work things out, you may have to turn to the court to make the decisions related to this.
+If you and your ex can’t work things out, you may have to turn to the court with the assistance of a Denver family law attorney to make the decisions related to this.